 Reported speech is often also called indirect speech in English.
-Learn useful grammar rules in relation to Reported speech with examples.
+Learn useful grammar rules in relation to Reported speech with example sentences and ESL printable worksheets.

 Tense Changes in Reported Speech